Penn & Teller: Tricks

 A trick introduced in 2010 is a modern version of the bag escape, replacing the traditional sack with a black trash bag apparently filled with helium.
 Teller is placed in the bag which is then pumped full of helium and sealed by an audience member.
 For the escape, the audience is blinded by a bright light for a second and when they are able to see again, Teller has escaped from the bag and Penn is holding it, still full of helium, above his head, before releasing it to float to the ceiling.
 The duo had hoped to put the trick in their mini-tour in London; however, it was first shown to the public in their Las Vegas show on August 18, 2010.
 In June 2011, Penn & Teller performed this trick for the first time in the United Kingdom on their ITV show Fool Us.

 In one of their TV appearances on The Tonight Show, they performed a trick that involved all members of the audience.
 Each person received four cards which were torn apart and "mixed" so as to have two out of the eight halves selected in a process that seems random, as each person has freedom of moves throughout the process.
 Yet in the end, everyone ends up with two halves of the same card.
 Some mathematicians made a deep analysis of the trick and generalized it so it would work with any number of initial cards, using mathematical induction; their complete analysis was published in the Journal of Magic Research.

 Politics and personal lives

 On Bullshit!, the duo described their social and political views as libertarian.
 In addition to disbelief in the paranormal and pseudoscience, Penn & Teller also take a view of doubtfulness to government authority.
 In various episodes of their show, they have heavily criticized both the Internal Revenue Service and the Environmental Protection Agency, as well as taken stances against circumcision and gun control, and in support of ideas such as freedom to eat fast food, private property, and lower taxes.
 Penn & Teller were both H. L. Mencken research fellows with the Cato Institute, a libertarian think-tank and research organization.
-Penn disavowed libertarianism in 2020 and is no longer affiliated with the Cato Institute.
+Penn disavowed libertarianism in 2020, though is still affiliated with the Cato Institute.

 Penn & Teller have shown support for the Brights movement and are now listed on the movement's website under the Enthusiastic Brights section.

 They have described themselves as teetotalers.

+In March 2026 they filed a friend of the court brief asking the United States Supreme Court to hear the appeal of a convicted murderer.
+The witness who identified the defendant had undergone hypnosis by the detective investigating the case.
+Penn told the New York Times "I think the evidence is bogus" and “the way they got the evidence was about the level of seriousness of a Las Vegas goofball magician.”